willdieh/SOTS2Loader/README.md

 If you're any good with 3D model formats and think you can add to the data field descriptions, please submit a pull request or contact me!

+This project is the result of many years of poking at the native SOTS2 model format while also teaching myself how to write my own OpenGL 3D engine.
+If it offends anyone at Kerberos or Paradox, just let me know and I'll close this repository.